stellar/freighter/docs/docs/guide/usingFreighterWebApp.md

 ##### `WatchWalletChanges.watch(callback: ({ address: string; network: string; networkPassphrase; string }) => void)`

 The `watch()` method starts polling the extension for updates.
-By passing a callback into the method, you can access Freighter's `address`, `network`, and `networkPassphrase`
+By passing a callback into the method, you can access Freighter's `address`, `network`, and `networkPassphrase`.
+This method will only emit results when something has changed.

 ##### `WatchWalletChanges.stop()`